-My Opinion: The Island of Sentosa is not worth it; the beaches are man-made and don't hold candle to the beaches in Thailand or Indonesia which are just a cheap flight away.
+Totally my opinion, but the Island of Sentosa is not worth it; the beaches are man-made and don't hold candle to the beaches in Thailand or Indonesia which are just a cheap flight away.
 I would skip it entirely and spend more in the neighborhoods.

 Tips For Getting Around

 The MRT (metro) is the easiest way to get around.
-Download the Metroman App for a subway guide that lets you type in your metro stop and the one you're trying to get to for the cost of your ride, how long it will take, and which transfers are involved:
+Download the Metroman App for a subway guide that lets you type in your metro stop and the one you're trying to get to for the cost of your ride, how long it will take, and which transfers are involved.